Skip to main content

 1. Colour Science and Technology

-Ten PhD and five Masters projects have been completed in these areas.
-Four PhD projects are currently underway on perception & modelling of texture, and characterization of color of complex patterns using digital cameras.
+Fifteen PhD and five Masters projects have been completed in these areas.
+Three PhD projects are currently underway on perception & modelling of texture, and characterization of color of complex patterns using digital cameras.
 Other projects involve assessment of color difference formulae and development of visual datasets.

 2. Computer Applications in Textile Wet Processing

 Several PhD projects have been completed in this field.
-The current work focuses on the development of expert systems to troubleshoot dyeing/printing problems.
+The current work focuses on the development of deep learning approaches and comprehensive AI systems to troubleshoot dyeing/printing problems.
 Other areas involve the examination of the effect of various parameters in real time on individual dyes in a dye admixture.

 3. Dye Application and Textile Chemistry